anyaepie/typo-cut/README.md

 ### Primitive Drawing Reuse

+Overall, each letter is defined by a sequence of the predefined codes in a 3×3 grid, allowing for complex letter shapes with minimal definition data.

-When prototyping, I've initially just wrote all primitive drawing functions as independent, yet after refactored into four patterns (half-arc, rectangle, rectangle with a triangle cut-out, rectangle with a half-arc cut-out, traingle) - all rotated and flipped as needed.
-As generally letter width and height are independent, I switch lenght and width for rectangles with the half-circle cut-out if needed.
-Additionally, calculations for all the primitives aim to make outer dimensions of the primitives bigger/smaller without impacting the inner pars to avoid holes (I didn't like that effect).
+When prototyping, I initially wrote all primitive drawing functions independently, yet after refactored into four patterns (half-arc, rectangle, rectangle with a triangle cut-out, rectangle with a half-arc cut-out, traingle).
+Functions intake rotation, noise (defined globally, per letter), flipping.

-Overall, each letter is defined by a sequence of these codes in a 3×3 grid, allowing for complex letter shapes with minimal definition data.
-Many primitives reuse the same drawing functions with different parameters to maximize code efficiency:
+As letter's width and height are independent, I switch length and width for rectangles with the half-circle cut-out, if they are rotated 90 degrees.
+Noise calculations for all the primitives aim to make outer dimensions of the primitives bigger/smaller without impacting the inner pars to avoid holes as I didn't like the effect.

+A simple broker function converts each letter definition into a relevant primitive drawing function:

 ```javascript
 // From LetterRendering.js